How to Analyse Your Chess.com Games (Without Wasting Hours)

 How long should this take?

-For a single game, the 5 steps should take 5-10 minutes.
-If you're spending an hour, you're probably going too deep on a single position — the diminishing returns set in fast.
+For a single game, the 5 steps should take 5 to 10 minutes.
+If you're spending an hour, you're probably going too deep on a single position.
+Diminishing returns set in fast at this level.

-For systematic improvement, aim for 2-3 game reviews per week, plus one cross-game pattern check (either by writing down what you noticed across them, or using a tool that does it automatically).
-That's about 30-40 minutes a week of review work — which is plenty.
+For systematic improvement, aim for 2 or 3 game reviews per week, plus one cross-game pattern check (either by writing down what you noticed across them, or by using a tool that does it automatically).
+That's about 30 to 40 minutes a week of review, which is plenty.

 Frequently asked questions

 The fastest method: open your game on chess.com, click 'Game Review', and read the move-by-move feedback.
-For a deeper review, follow the 5-step process in this guide: identify the critical moments, find your worst move, work out what you should have played, identify the recurring pattern, and turn it into a drill.
-The whole process takes 5-10 minutes per game.
+For a deeper review, follow the 5-step process in this guide.
+Identify the critical moments, find your worst move, work out what you should have played, identify the recurring pattern, and turn it into a habit you'll bring to your next game.
+The whole process takes 5 to 10 minutes per game.

 chess.com Game Review uses a chess engine (Stockfish) to evaluate every move, then gives you a CAPS2 score and basic explanations.
-AI analysis tools like Improve my Chess use language models (like Claude) to explain moves the way a human coach would — focusing on the patterns and themes, not just the engine evaluation.
-For sub-1000 players, AI explanations are usually more actionable; for stronger players, raw engine analysis is often more useful.
+AI analysis tools like Improve my Chess use language models (like Claude) to explain moves the way a human coach would, focusing on the patterns and themes rather than the raw engine number.
+For sub-1000 players, AI explanations are usually more actionable.
+For stronger players, raw engine analysis is often more useful.

 Quality beats quantity.
-Analysing 1 game thoroughly teaches you more than skimming 10 games.
-For most improving players: analyse every game you lose, plus 1-2 games you won (so you understand what worked).
-After 10-15 thoroughly-reviewed games, you'll start spotting recurring patterns — that's when AI tools that find cross-game patterns (like Improve my Chess) become more valuable than per-game review.
+Analysing one game thoroughly teaches you more than skimming ten.
+For most improving players, analyse every game you lose, plus one or two games you won so you understand what worked.
+After 10 to 15 thoroughly-reviewed games, you'll start spotting recurring patterns.
+That's the point at which a tool that finds cross-game patterns (like Improve my Chess) becomes more valuable than per-game review.

 Wait at least 30 minutes, ideally a few hours.
-Right after a loss, you're emotional and you'll either over-blame yourself (every move feels bad) or rationalise (it was just a one-off blunder).
-Coming back with fresh eyes lets you see the actual decision points clearly.
+Right after a loss, you're emotional.
+You'll either over-blame yourself (every move feels bad) or rationalise (it was just a one-off blunder).
+Coming back to it with fresh eyes lets you see the actual decision points clearly.

-Three things, in order: (1) the critical moment — usually one or two moves where the position swung from balanced to losing, (2) the recurring pattern — what type of mistake was it (hanging piece, missed tactic, weak king safety)?, (3) the lesson — what specific habit will stop this happening again?
-Most players skip step 3, which is why their rating doesn't move.
+Three things, in order.
+First, the critical moment: usually one or two moves where the position swung from balanced to losing.
+Second, the recurring pattern: what type of mistake was it (hanging piece, missed tactic, weak king safety)?
+Third, the lesson: what specific habit will stop this happening again?
+Most players skip the third one, which is why their rating doesn't move.

-Absolutely not — using engines to review games AFTER playing is universally accepted.
-Using them DURING a live game is cheating.
-Every serious chess player from beginners to grandmasters uses engine analysis for review.
+Not at all.
+Using engines to review games after they've finished is universally accepted.
+Using them during a live game is cheating.
+Every serious chess player, from beginners to grandmasters, uses engine analysis for review.

 Three common reasons.
 First, you're reading the analysis without changing how you play (information without action).
-Second, you're analysing the wrong things — focusing on opening theory when your real problem is hanging pieces in the middlegame.
-Third, you're not connecting analyses across games — one tool finding patterns across 10+ games (like Improve my Chess or Aimchess) often reveals more than reviewing each game in isolation.
+Second, you're analysing the wrong things, like focusing on opening theory when your real problem is hanging pieces in the middlegame.
+Third, you're not connecting your analyses across games.
+A tool that finds patterns across 10+ games (like Improve my Chess or Aimchess) often reveals more than reviewing each game in isolation.